Josh-XT/Josh-XT/README.md

 ## Quantum Computing

 After reading Stephen Hawking's book **``The Theory of Everything``**, my interest in Quantum Mechanics and the accompanying concepts took the top seat in what I ~~wanted~~ needed to know more about.
-I started down the road of learning how to write code for Quantum Computers from there and started a new repository called [Quantum](https://github.com/Josh-XT/Quantum) to share my experiences.
+I started down the road of learning how to write code for Quantum Computers from there and started a new repository called [Quantum](https://github.com/Josh-XT/Quantum) to share my experiences on my journey.